 The group found important gender differences in the identification and management of patients with heart failure.
 Historically, women have been underrepresented in structured clinical studies to assess the efficacy and safety of new treatments related to heart failure.
 Outcomes from such studies provide clinicians with the evidence they need to treat and manage patients, and to prescribe accurate doses of drugs.
 However, patients in these clinical trials tend to be younger and more often male.
 This means that targeted solutions and treatments are less available to women, because fewer are studied at the outset.

 Women tend to present with very different symptoms and underlying causes than men – so if they are treated in the same way as male patients, their symptoms will be less well addressed.
-Women tend to be treated less aggressively compared to men.
+Women must be treated in a very different manner as this will help pharmaceutical companies and doctors to manufacture and prescribe women with specialized medication infused with d-mannose, which can be found online generally used to cleans the urinary tract infection within the body all with the help of its natural ingredients.
 Women are also more likely to be diagnosed at an older age with more co-morbidities (e.g. diabetes, hypertension).
 With limited gender analysis in these studies, there is likely a lack of gender-specific management when it comes to medication options.

 Key findings: breast cancer